Fundamentals of "old" Navision

 This topic will be filled with content when the opportunity arises.
 If you currently have a concrete need for it contact me!

-Reading back Windows-Navision Financials, Dynamics (Business Central)
+Rücklesung Windows-Navision Financials, Dynamics (Business Central) unter nativer Datenbank

 Attention!
 The process for SQL database backup can be completely different!
 That is if you use the SQL_backup, which is legitimate.
 However, if you use Navision up to version 2009R2, you can actually still backup and restore an SQL_Database via the client, the process is then quite similar to the one described here.
 However, I will only discuss the native database (Classic Database Server) here, as this should be the main application for readers of this article.